nmcmillen/pseudocode/pseudocode.md

 # Coffee Psuedo

-## Turn coffee machine on
+1. **Turn on coffee maker**
-If coffee maker is off
+- If the coffee maker is off, we need to turn on the coffee maker
-turn coffee machine on
-else do nothing

-## Get water
+2. **Get water**
-If water is equal to zero
+- If we have no water, we need to add water until it is greater than or equal to 1 cup
-fill water reservoir to 12 cups

-## Get coffee

-## Get scoop

-If coffee is equal to zero
-add coffee to 3 scoops

-## Get coffee cup
-Place coffee cup in coffee machine
+3. **Get coffee**
+- We need to get the coffee we are using to add to the coffee maker

+4. **Get coffee scoop**
+- We need to get the scoop we are going to use to add a set amount of scoops of coffee to the coffee maker

+5. **Add coffee**
+- Here, we will need to add 3 scoops off coffee to the coffee maker that will later combine with the water

+6. **Select brew type**
+- There will be multiple selections (an array) of brew types
+- Brew type needs to be selected between strong, regular, espresso, or iced
+- Once brew type is selected, it will display on screen element

+7. **Brew the coffee and turn machine off**
-## Select brew type
+- Needs to take the input from brew type
-If brew selection is equal to "strong" press brew button else iterate until brew selection equals strong then press brew button

-## Remove full coffee cup
-If coffee cup is full
-remove coffee cup and coffee
+- Then combines both a cup of water and the 3 scoops of coffee
-else leave coffee cup in machine until full

-## Turn coffee machine off
+- Once the water and coffee are combined, the machine will then turn off
-Turn off coffee machine if coffee cup is full

 ```Coffee Pseudo Code Format